DariuSGB/LabCA/README.md

 # LabCA
-The main goal of this repository is to get an easy way to create your own certificate CA suite for using it in your lab environment.
+The main goal of this repository is to get an easy way to create your own RSA certificate CA suite for using it in your lab environment.

 ## Installation